-The Trump administration has expanded its anti-immigration policies.
-The Department of Homeland Security (DHS) has been instructed to broaden the definition of who is a “public charge”.
+The Trump administration expanded its anti-immigration policies by instructing the Department of Homeland Security (DHS) to broaden the definition of who is a “public charge”.
 The intent being to make it tougher for an immigrant to gain permanent residency.

 On January 27, 2020, the U.S. Supreme Court (by a 5 to 4 decision) lifted the last remaining nationwide injunction which was preventing the rule from going into effect.
 DHS will implement the new public charge rule, except for in the state of Illinois.